Dieman89/LaTeX/README.md

 [![GitHub Super-Linter](https://github.com/Dieman89/dissertation/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/Dieman89/dissertation)

-This is a collection of my third-year projects in LaTeX.
+This is a collection of my last year projects in LaTeX.
 It includes all the reports, logbooks, and final year projects from the start till the end of the year.

 ## Manual Builds